brugal/wolfcamql/README-wolfcam.txt

   /clearremappedshader <shader name>
   /clearallremappedshaders

-  also, as a convenience:  /remaplasttwoshaders  which remaps the last two uniquely names shaders
+  also, as a convenience:  /remaplasttwoshaders  which remaps the last two uniquely named shaders

     ex:  'bind h /remaplasttwoshaders'  shoot surface with shader you want, shoot surface you want to change, hit 'h'  (maps 0 to 1 in console)